Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore.

 Best popiah spots in Singapore

 Good Chance Popiah is a family-owned eatery that’s been operating for 30 years.
-It specialises in Hokkien popiah, filled with ingredients like turnip, sliced omelette, minced peanuts, bamboo shoot, and dried tofu.
-You can order a plate of six rolls for $19.80.
-There’s also a DIY popiah set going for $26 if you want a more hands-on experience.
+It specialises in Hokkien popiah, filled with ingredients like turnip, sliced omelette, minced peanuts and coriander.
+This is one place in Singapore that offers a DIY popiah set.
+Priced from $26, you’ll get the hands-on experience of assembling your creative rendition of this dish.

 We love that the popiah served here has the perfect balance of sweet and savoury flavours.
 It’s listed in the Singapore Michelin Guide, so you know it’s good.
-Each roll of popiah costs $1.60 and boasts freshly-made skin filled with hard-boiled eggs and peanuts.
+Each roll of popiah boasts freshly-made skin filled with hard-boiled eggs and peanuts.
+Hosting a get-together at home?
+Order the popiah DIY party set ($38) to keep your guests entertained and satiated.

-Ann Chin Popiah, multiple locations including Sin Ming Plaza and Chinatown
+Ann Chin Popiah, available online and at multiple locations including Sin Ming Plaza and Chinatown

 You might think western soup and popiah make a strange combination.
 But if there’s any place that does it well, it’s Souperstar.
 We love its traditional Singapore-style popiah roll that’s filled with an addictive sambal chilli.
 However, if you’re looking for something different, you’ve got to try its modern fusion rolls.
 These come in flavours like seafood wasabi mayo and sesame chicken.

-Souperstar, multiple locations including Guoco Tower and One Raffles Place
+Souperstar, available online and at multiple locations including Guoco Tower and One Raffles Place

 This beloved popiah stall in Joo Chiat has been making authentic popiah skins for over 70 years (what!) using a secret family recipe.
 Head down to see them turn dollops of dough into ultra-thin skins on a searing hot pan.
 It may be on the pricier side at $4 a roll, but it’s so worth the flavour and crunch.
 You can even have yours served with crab meat that’s cooked in a delightful seafood sauce.

-Kway Guan Huat Joo Chiat Popiah, 95 Joo Chiat Road, Singapore 427389
+Kway Guan Huat Joo Chiat Popiah, available online and at 95 Joo Chiat Road, Singapore 427389

 Looking for halal-certified popiah?
 Qi Ji has you covered.
 It offers super flavourful popiah including ingredients like egg, prawn, and turnips slathered in homemade sweet sauce.
 There’s also a DIY set you can order (that feeds two people) so you can make your popiah just the way you like it.

-Qi Ji, multiple locations including Funan and Nex
+Qi Ji, available online and at multiple locations including Funan and Nex

 You won’t have to worry about soggy popiah here.
 The folks at Ping Kee Popiah serve mouthwatering rolls with delicate yet sturdy skins that keep all that filling in.
 On the off chance you’re not in the mood for popiah, you can also get its delicious turnip filling in crunchy kueh pie tee cups.